jdwalle/Twitter_Bot/README.md

 tweet is then produced, outputing only enough characters to not exceed the length of a tweet.
 This functionality mimics real life bots that can appear as real accounts on twitter.
 With some additional linguistic restrictions to the words being produced, a comprehensive twitter bot can be produced that many people might even mistake for a regular Twitter user.
+NOTE: Twitter API private keys have been redacted for security purposes